oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The authorization server could block authorization requests that originate from within an iframe.
 While this would prevent the exact scenario from {{scenario-new-flow}}, it would not work for slight variations of the attack scenario.
 For example, the attacker can launch the silent flow in a popup window, or a pop-under window.
 Additionally, browser-only OAuth clients typically rely on a hidden iframe-based flow to bootstrap the user's authentication state, so this approach would significantly impact the user experience.

-The authorization server could opt to make user consent mandatory in every Authorization Code flow (as described in Section 10.2 OAuth 2.0 {{RFC6749}}), thus requiring user interaction before issuing an authorization code.
+The authorization server could opt to make user consent mandatory in every Authorization Code flow (as described in {{Section 10.2 of RFC6749}}), thus requiring user interaction before issuing an authorization code.
 This approach would make it harder for an attacker to run a silent flow to obtain a fresh set of tokens.
 However, it also significantly impacts the user experience by continuously requiring consent.
 As a result, this approach would result in "consent fatigue", which makes it likely that the user will blindly approve the consent, even when it is associated with a flow that was initiated by the attacker.

 #### Summary